 25. A Near-Infrared Sauna For The Tech Buffs

 You might wonder how an infrared sauna works.
-It does sound really hi-tech but in actuality is quite simple.
-In fact, the person who built this particular sauna provides immense details about the how infrared sauna is good for you.
+It does sound hi-tech, but in actuality is quite simple.
+The person who built this particular sauna provides immense details about how an infrared sauna is good for you.
 This instruction also focuses on the upsides of near infrared sauna as compared to a far infrared sauna.

-On the technical side, there are quite a few things you will need to build an infrared sauna, and most importantly you will require 250 Watts red heat bulbs.
+On the technical side, there are quite a few things you will need to build an infrared sauna, and most importantly, you will require 250-Watt red heat bulbs.
 Three of those.
-But, the upside is that you won’t need to go through an extensive renovation, just a pair of scissors are more than enough as you are installing the equipment against a wall, albeit in a closed area for the required effect.
+But, the upside is that you won’t need to go through an extensive renovation, just a pair of scissors is more than enough as you are installing the equipment against a wall, albeit in a closed area for the required effect.

 26. An Affordable $100 Near Infrared Sauna DIY

-Getting an Infrared Sauna made or making it by yourself is simple yet can be a tad costly if you are on a budget.
-For this reason, you can actually make a near infrared sauna for less than $100 through this amazing manual.
-The person who built this cost-effective sauna has laid out detailed plans and instructions, including all the supplies you will need and what are the safety measures you need to ensure before, during and after you build it.
+Getting an Infrared Sauna made or making it by yourself is simple, yet can be a tad costly if you are on a budget.
+For this reason, you can make a near-infrared sauna for less than $100 through this amazing manual.
+The person who built this cost-effective sauna has laid out detailed plans and instructions, including all the supplies you will need and what are the safety measures you need to ensure before, during, and after you build it.

 More details at infrared-light-therapy.com